-- 1. Complete the training certificate process for Nexplanon/Implanon at Clinical Bound.
-Upload a copy of the training completion form to your clinical course in Canvas. - 2.
-Upload a copy of a previous Nexplanon certificate to your clinical course in Canvas
+- 1. Complete the training certificate process for Nexplanon. - 2.
+Upload a copy of the training completion to your clinical course in Canvas.

 Any deviation from this policy will result in the student being referred to the Student Review Committee.

 MSN and PGC Clinical Problem Resolution